Sayandip0408/Airbnb-Clone/README.md

 # Airbnb-Clone
-This is a clone website for Airbnb.co.in
+This is a clone homepage of Airbnb.co.in

 Here is the link of the clone website: